AlexBlokhin1/flask_test_api/README.md

 Please install requirements.txt.

-You can launch postgres from docker by using stack.yml and make db using command "flask create-db".
+You can launch postgres from docker by using stack.yml.

-Then to make a database do "flask create-db"
+Then to make a database do "flask create-db".

-To add data to db do "flask prepopulate"
+To add data to db do "flask prepopulate".

-Endpoints
+Endpoints:

           1) /id - put number to get asin, title and review by id.
           2) /review - to write a review.